akshay-madar/applied-ML-hackathon-by-krenicki/README.md

-# Applied Machine Learning Hackathon by Krenicki Center at Krannert ahd Google
+# Applied Machine Learning Hackathon by Krenicki Center at Krannert and Google
-Original file is located at: https://colab.research.google.com/drive/1saDlVpwlR1Eg1KfGKfb0Iu_8YYnDykOR?usp=sharing

 * Awarded 1st position for implementing cloud based ML framework to predict US household income for real-estate brokerage firm
 * Identified target segments for promoting low-cost housing options and used smote for oversampling to achieve AUC of 90.6